Bubba-Dave/Automated-ELK-Stack-Deployment-/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly secure, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?
-Redundency, it helps against DDos attacks

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the server and system logs.
 -What does Filebeat watch for?
 Filebeat collects data about	the file system